There are so many Uppababy vista configurations, making it the best pushchair we’ve ever used.

 Then, once we start using our Uppababy Vista with the seat unit for our baby, I will write a post about that too.

-Uppababy Vista as a double pushchair in newborn and toddler mode
+Uppababy Vista double configurations for a newborn and toddler

-This is the alternative way that we’ve been using our Uppababy Vista for a newborn and toddler.
+This is an alternative Uppababy Vista double configuration for a newborn and toddler that we have been using.
 Rory is sitting below in the rumble seat, and Otto is in the carseat above.
-As the main seat is suitable from newborn, I also have the option to have this exact same setup, but with Otto in the main seat unit instead of his car seat – I haven’t used this option much, purely because I prefer him to be in the bassinet, or during trips out in the car, using his car seat on the chassis.
+As the main seat is suitable from newborn, I also have the option to have this exact same Uppababy Vista double configuration, but with Otto in the main seat unit instead of his car seat – I haven’t used this option much, purely because I prefer him to be in the bassinet, or during trips out in the car, using his car seat on the chassis.

 One of the first things that struck me when we first used our Uppababy Vista was the generous capacity of both the seat units.
 The weight limits and seat sizes are some of the best I’ve seen for accommodating older children.
 I remember when I was tentatively looking at double pushchairs for Arlo and Rory, wondering whether it was worth the purchase, as at 2.5 years old, Arlo was already nearing the upper weight limits of most tandems, and there was hardly any head room for him under a lot of the hoods.

 The Uppababy vista main seat has an astonishing 50lbs weight limit (six year old Arlo hasn’t reached that weight yet, let alone three year old Rory).
 The rumble seat will last up to 2.5 stone, so 3.5 year old Rory still has half a stone to go – ample time whilst he’s transitioning to full time walking.
 And both seats have adjustable hoods – simply slide the hood up the frame to lend more head room for your older child.